Spring Connection New Student Checklist

 Review Options for Bringing a Computer

 The Bookstore offers laptops from Apple, Lenovo, and Dell.
 Each model is custom configured to meet or exceed the University’s minimum requirements for student laptop purchases.
-Each model qualifies for education discounts and walk-in technical support from the on-campus Support Services Center.
+Each model qualifies for education discounts, technical support, and warranty repair from the OIT Walk-In Center.

 Phone: 919.515.3424 (Transportation)